PULL UP BARS

-Are you on the road a lot?
+Are you on the road a lot but still want to get a workout in?
 Are multiple people of varying heights going to be using your pull up bar?
 Do you have a landlord who doesn’t want holes in the wall?
-Then you probably need a portable pull up bar!
+Then you probably need a portable type!

 Our favorite is the FEIERDUN Doorway Pullup Bar because it is highly portable and can be used in almost all standard door frames.
-Many portable pull up bars cannot hold more than 250 lbs, but this one can hold up to 440 lbs!
+Many portable types cannot hold even up to 300 lbs, but this one can hold up to 440 lbs!
 As long as it is installed correctly, you can reach your fitness goals and keep your landlord happy!

 Best Permanent Pull Up Bar

-Our favorite permanent pull up bar is the ONETWOFIT wall mount pull up bar.
-This pull up bar can go on any bare patch of wall inside or outside.
+Our favorite permanent type is the ONETWOFIT wall mount pull up bar.
+It can go on any bare patch of wall inside or outside, but definitely not on any glass surfaces.
 Like the FEIERDUN, it can support up to 440 lbs and has clear instructions so you can make sure you put it on compatible surfaces.
-This pull up bar also has cushioned handles and allows for both the classic and neutral grips.
+It also has cushioned handles and allows for both the classic and neutral grips, and even foam grips.

 Best Free Standing Pull Up Bar